LashenDEV/hacktoberfest-2022/README.md

 git push origin my-new-branch
 ```
 9. Create a new pull request from your forked repository.
 10. Congratulations 🎉 you just made a pull request!

+Once you are done, don't forget to show me some love with giving me a ⭐️